TonnarCastellano/Childhood_Opportunity_Analysis/Brainstorming/Brainstorming.md

           - Too hard to work with unfortunately
 2. BMI Information
       - [Dataset 2](http://www.ncdrisc.org/data-downloads-adiposity.html)
-          - Fairly intruiging this is a big health crisis
+          - Fairly intriguing this is a big health crisis
-          - Maybe a bit to one dimensional to work
+          - May be a bit too one dimensional to work

 ## Soyeon’s Data Sets